Sony's solution to this was the new slimmer PS4, which as the name implies fits the same great hardware into a much smaller package.

 The PS4, while not introducing a new format of its own, picked up the baton passed by the PS3, offering wide-ranging streaming service support, Blu-ray and DVD playback, USB media functionality and even banging out the tunes with its own Spotify player.

 What the PS4 Slim doesn't do, however, is offer an answer to the Xbox One S's 4K Blu-ray player.
 It instead sticks with the original PS4's standard full HD Blu-ray player.
 It's still a strong deck, but anyone looking to show off their 4K TVs with the new PS4 will be disappointed.
 It's a feature that's set to be notably absent from the PS4 Pro, too.

 - Need a player for your physical media?
 Check out our guide to the best 4K Blu-ray players.

-You could argue that, with 4K TVs a relative luxury for gamers at the moment, it's not a desperately needed feature, especially if it keeps the overall cost down.
+You could argue that, with 4K TVs a relative luxury for gamers at the moment and streaming increasingly used to watch media content, it's not a desperately needed feature, especially if it keeps the overall cost down.
 But it will age the console, preventing it from being fully future-proofed.
 What's perhaps more annoying is the complete removal of the optical out audio socket, which could cause headaches for those with older AV equipment.